meet1993shah/PortfolioTracker/README.md

 ## Contributing

-Contributions to the Task Tracker App are welcome!
-Whether it's bug reports, feature requests, or code contributions, pleasefeel free to reach out or submit a pull request.
+Contributions to the Portfolio Tracker App are welcome!
+Whether it's bug reports, feature requests, or code contributions, please feel free to reach out or submit a pull request.